-Multiple sources conclude that about 50 percent of adults experience hemorrhoids symptoms by age 50, that the condition is common among those between ages 45 and 65, and more common in men than women.
-In addition, women are more likely to experience hemorrhoids during pregnancy.* It should be noted, however, that anyone can develop hemorrhoids, including children and adults in optimal health.
+Multiple sources conclude that about 50 percent of adults experience hemorrhoid symptoms by age 50, that the condition is common among those between ages 45 and 65, and more common in men than women.
+In addition, women are more likely to experience hemorrhoids during pregnancy.
+It should be noted, however, that anyone can develop hemorrhoids, including children and adults in optimal health.

 Hemorrhoids are referred to by location: internal and external.
 Internal hemorrhoids are usually painless, as they are located deeply enough in the rectum where there are fewer pain-sensitive nerves.
-As a result, they cannot be seen or felt, (though they may (slip down and protrude outside the anus).
+As a result, they cannot be seen or felt, (though they may slip down and protrude outside the anus).
 Otherwise, they are apparent only with bleeding during a bowel movement.

 The cause of hemorrhoids is primarily increased pressure in the lower abdomen.
 This can be the result of the following: